Birchgrove

 Birchgrove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects likely to impact the region: Western Harbour Tunnel, White Bay Power Station Redevelopment, Loyalty Square Balmain Revitalisation, and Bays West Precinct Master Plan.
-These are detailed below as they are most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely to affect this region.
+Notable ones are Western Harbour Tunnel, White Bay Power Station Redevelopment, Loyalty Square Balmain Revitalisation, and Bays West Precinct Master Plan.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.